VGARG8/learn-node/README.md

 1. Identify and fix the runtime error in "operations/syncdelete.js".

+If the two things are linked together its better to have them in one block or else there will be race condition.
+Fixed.

 # Event Loop

 When *setTimeout(callback, ms)* invoked, Node puts a *callback* in the timer phase's queue.
 The Node runtime executes it after a threshold time as specified in the *ms* argument.